You must try these kitchen sponge alternatives. Why? Because kitchen sponges are absolutely disgusting!

 Much like natural bristle brushes, tawashis dry quickly so they won’t allow significant bacterial growth (when compared to sponges).
 But palm fibers – like coconut fibers – have an added benefit: they are antimicrobial!

 There are a couple studies like this one from 2014 which looked into this benefit.
 The study found the fibers were effective against bacteria like Staphylococcus aureus and the yeast, Candida albicans.
 So anything with palm and coconut fibers are a must!
+They are the perfect eco alternative to sponges.

 Try these tawashi brushes.
 You can pop it in the dishwasher to sanitize or place them in boiling water for a couple minutes.
 Oh and one can last for many, many months!